Storms Will Come.

 I didn’t walk into the wind of an abusive alcoholic mother, the harsh rain of the rejection of a father, Or the sting of a disappointed friend walking away instead of staying close.

-In many of life’s difficulties, you choose to become stronger or tumble in bitter despair.
+In many of life’s difficulties, you choose to become stronger or tumble into bitter despair.
 At times I could have done both.
 At times I could still do both.

 By God’s grace, we can choose to go deep.
 Go find shelter in the One who sustains in the most uncertain times.